-Having a campfire with breakfast made it harder for us to
+a campfire with breakfast makes it harder for us to

 motivate.
 It wasn't mentioned, but in the air there was a feeling that

-we were near the end of this chapter of the Indus.
+we are near the end of this chapter of the Indus.
 Our desire to finish

-splash in the face, downstream progress was our only focus.
+splash in the face, downstream progress is our only focus.